-BBC Click’s Nick Kwek looks at some of the best of the week’s technology news stories.
+BBC Click’s Jen Copestake looks at some of the best technology news stories of the week.

 Sports Minister Tracey Crouch is “declaring war on football fans” by turning a blind eye to safe standing, says the Football Supporters’ Federation.

 Who has the best technique?
 Who is the top break-builder?
 Snooker’s finest on what makes the perfect player.

 Masar is cut to about 8-1 for the 2000 Guineas after an impressive victory in the Craven Stakes at Newmarket.

 Fifa commentators Brandon Smith and Richard Buckley tell BBC Sport why English lower-league clubs should join the esports world.